MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

 # My First Transaction

 In this section, we'll make our first transaction on the Coda network.
-After [setting up `coda.exe`](../getting-started), we'll need to create a new account before we can send or receive coda.
+After [setting up `coda`](../getting-started), we'll need to create a new account before we can send or receive coda.
 Let's first start up the node so that we can start issuing commands.

 ## Start up a node

 Run the following command to start up a Coda node instance and connect to the network:

-    $ coda.exe daemon -peer mighty-wombat.o1test.net:8303
+    $ coda daemon -peer mighty-wombat.o1test.net:8303

 The host and port specified above refer to the seed peer address - this is the initial peer we will connect to on the network.
 Since Coda is a [peer-to-peer](../glossary/#peer-to-peer) protocol, there is no single centralized server we rely on.

 !!!note
-    The daemon process needs to be running whenever you issue commands from `coda.exe client`, so make sure you don't kill it by accident.
+    The daemon process needs to be running whenever you issue commands from `coda client`, so make sure you don't kill it by accident.

 ## Checking connectivity

 Now that we've started up a node and are running the Coda daemon, open up another shell and run the following command:

-    $ coda.exe client status
+    $ coda client status

 Most likely we will see a response that include the fields below: